 To be more specific, it helps you identify

 - Your Strengths as a business (internal).

-- Any Weaknesses you may have (internal).
+- Weaknesses you may have (internal).

-- The Threats you face (external).
+- Threats that you may face (external).

 Once you have all this information in front of you, you can focus on what’s important.
 You can reinforce the good, tackle the bad, make the best use of opportunities you had been unaware of until now, and be prepared to tackle any issues that come your way.

 You will understand perfectly once we walk you through the steps with the SWOT analysis for Amazon as a guide.

 Why Are You Carrying Out a SWOT Analysis?

 Before you begin the analysis, you need to be clear about your motivation to do so.